brianlaam/Netflix-User-Data/README.md

-Here is a sample README.md file that could be used to describe the data analysis done on the Netflix dataset:

 # Netflix User Data Analysis

 This project performs exploratory data analysis on the Netflix user dataset to understand usage patterns.